theforeman/theforeman.org/_posts/2021-04-29-foreman-community-newsletter-april-2021.md

 There are many ways to contribute.
 If you'd like to give back to the community in some way, but cannot contribute code, check out [the other types of contributions](https://www.theforeman.org/contribute.html#Othertypesofcontribution) section.
 Contributions, both great and small, are very welcome.

-## Upgrading Postgresql on your Dev Setup
+## Upgrading PostgreSQL on your Dev Setup

 A few days ago, Fedora 34 was released.
 Fedora 34 ships with new major version of PostgreSQL (v13) which requires a manual database upgrade and reindex. [@lzap](https://community.theforeman.org/u/lzap/) added [instructions](https://community.theforeman.org/t/upgrading-postgresql-database-on-your-dev-setup-after-os-upgrade/23336) on how to upgrade.